Some blatant self promotion...for a look at the recent formal announcement by Cyril Verley and CDV Systems of my affliation with his organization.

 Creating a shared parameter

-We talked about what and why earlier but you still need to know what you want a shared parameter for.
+I wrote about what and why earlier but you still need to know what you want a shared parameter for.
 For the sake of this exercise I’ll decide for you.
 We are going to create a parameter for Undercut, that feature we talked about before.
 If you don't remember, it is a parameter that not only changes the family panel geometry, it reports a value in our project's door schedule.

-So we need to open up your shared parameter file right?
+We need to open up your shared parameter file right?

 It makes sense to put parameters that all relate to something in common in the same place.
 Enter the Group portion of the interface.
 A group might be Doors, Windows, Casework, Sheets, Plumbing or for parameters that cross over, a group called Cross Category.
 In this case let’s make a Group called Doors.
+A shared parameter file must have at least one group before we can create any parameters.

 For Name, type: Doors